moliver28/research-handbook/content/handbook/engineering/development/ops/deploy/environments/_index.md

   refinement DRI.
 - Bug fix must be planned for a milestone that ends before the bug's due date.
   This takes place on the milestone planning issue.
+- Reprioritazation will have a dedicated section in the milestone planning issue.
 - Outdated bugs are closed in accordance with [the existing handbook practice](https://handbook.gitlab.com/handbook/engineering/infrastructure/engineering-productivity/issue-triage/#outdated-issues)